Desensitization (psychology): Criticism and developments

 There is a general consensus among researchers that exposure is the key element of desensitization.
 This suggests the steps leading up to the actual exposure, such as relaxation techniques and the development of an exposure hierarchy, are redundant steps for effective desensitization.

 Crucial elements for a successful therapeutic outcome in both desensitisation and more conventional forms of psychotherapy are the cognitive and social aspects of the therapeutic situation.
 These factors include the expectation of therapeutic benefit, the therapist's ability to foster social reinforcement, the information-feedback of approximations towards successful fear reduction, training in attention control, and learning different forms of non-avoidance behaviour through instructed imagination.

 Effects on animals

 Horses have a natural fear of unpredictable movement.
 Pictured is a horse being desensitized to accept the fluttering skirt of a lady's riding habit.

-Animals can also be desensitized to their rational or irrational fears.
-A notable example of this is the method of sacking out, which is used on horses.
-Desensitization is also used with phobias like entomophobia.
-Desensitization therapy used in conjunction with counter-conditioning has also shown to reduce problem behaviours in dogs, such as vocalization and property destruction.
+Desensitization is used in animal behavior modification to reduce fear, anxiety, and aggression in response to certain stimuli.
+This process involves using controlled and gradual exposure to a stimulus, and is done at an intensity that is low enough to avoid triggering a response.
+This is reported to allow the animal to habituate over time.